Courses for Spring 2025

 Cross Cultural Analysis

-MELC 0304-401 Intermediate Biblical Hebrew II Joshua A. Jeffers MW 1:45 PM-3:14 PM This course is a continuation of the fall semester's Intermediate Biblical Hebrew I. No one will be admitted into the course who has not taken the fall semester.
+MELC 0304-401 Intermediate Biblical Hebrew II Joshua A. Jeffers MW 12:00 PM-1:29 PM This course is a continuation of the fall semester's Intermediate Biblical Hebrew I. No one will be admitted into the course who has not taken the fall semester.
 It will continue to focus on using the grammar and vocabulary learned at the introductory level to enable students to read biblical texts independently and take advanced Bible exegesis courses.
 We will concentrate this semester on various selections of Biblical poetry, including Exodus 15 and Job 28.
 We will also continue to translate English prose into Biblical Hebrew.
 JWST0470401, MELC5214401

 MELC 0320-401 Modern Hebrew Lit. & Film in Translation: The Image of the City Nili R Gold T 12:00 PM-2:59 PM This course is designed to introduce students to the rich art of Modern Hebrew and Israeli literature and film.
 Poetry, short stories, and novel excerpts are taught in translation.
 The course studies Israeli cinema alongside literature, examining the various facets of this culture that is made of national aspirations and individual passions.
 The class is meant for all: no previous knowledge of history or the language is required.
 The topic changes each time the course is offered.
 Topics include: giants of Israeli literature; the image of the city; childhood; the marginalized voices of Israel; the Holocaust from an Israeli perspective; and fantasy, dreams & madness.
 CIMS0320401, COML0320401, JWST0320401 Arts & Letters Sector